“I know it’s a hideous story but it’s a true story of our time and the world we live in”- Catherine Holly

 “So was creation…so is creation.”
 Violet continues to lead Cukrowicz amidst the primitive vegetation.

 “This way before our poor lady dies of hunger…and here’s my poor lady…they’ll never get away, the lady exudes this marvelous perfume which attracts them, they plunge into her chalice and they never come out.”

 The grand plant of the garden, a Venus Fly Trap is referred to as The Lady, also a Devouring Female symbol.
 The Lady is fed imported fruit flies that her son Sebastian ordered from a supplier in Florida.
-It acts as metaphor for Violet and Sebastian, who consume and destroy the people around them.
-The Venus Fly Trap is an augury for the eerie parallel in which fate let’s loose its vengeance on both Mother and son, who was fated to be devoured himself.
+It acts as a metaphor for Violet and Sebastian, who consume and destroy the people around them.
+The Venus Fly Trap is an augury for the eerie parallel in which fate lets loose its vengeance on both Mother and Son, who was fated to be devoured himself.